Fearful US residents in Afghanistan hiding out from Taliban

 He doesn’t know what more he can do.

-AP reporters in Afghanistan are not aware of any US citizens or green card holders being picked up or arrested by the Taliban.
-But they have confirmed that several Afghans who worked for the previous government and military were taken in for questioning recently.
+AP reporters in Afghanistan are not aware of any U.S. citizens or green card holders being picked up or arrested by the Taliban.
+But they have confirmed that several Afghans who worked for the previous government and military were taken in for questioning recently and released.

 The California family, which includes a 9-year-old girl and two boys, ages 8 and 6, say they have been on the run for the past two weeks after the Taliban knocked on the door of their relative’s apartment asking about the Americans staying there.